msavoury-carecloud/deepstream.io-website/src/tutorials/guides/realtime-friend-locator/readme.md

     }
 })
 ```

+## Performing a RethinkDB geospatial query

-In our *GeoSubscription* class, we now can run a geospatial query with the longitude and latitude we passed from our list, against the position of all other users that are also logged in.
+In our *GeoSubscription* class, we now can run a geospatial query with the longitude and latitude, that we passed from our list, against the position of all other users that are also logged in.
 Here is where we filter out the users who are out of our range (1 kilometer radius) before ever having to subscribe to their records.

 First, in your constructor, access the list that was passed into the match: